 The American sitcom-like screenplay…

 The bottom line here would be that the film emerged when urban India was slowly warming up to the choicest of American sitcoms, spearheaded by more popular ones like F.R.I.E.N.D.S.
-Their humour was contemporary and the young protagonists engaged in freewheeling conversations and their pursuits in career, family and relationships seldom saw barriers that were commonly observed in erstwhile Hindi cinema.
+Their humour was contemporary and the young protagonists engaged in freewheeling conversations and their pursuits in career, family, and relationships seldom saw barriers that were commonly observed in erstwhile Hindi cinema.

 Hum Tum, staying true to the said framework, has a brief scene where Karan’s date Diana (Ishaa Koppikar) falls head over heels in love with his best friend Mihir (Jimmy Sheirgill) – all in a single meeting.
-Whoever said India isn’t a place for instant dating!
+Whoever said India isn’t a place for instant dating?

-Fashion forward, without making a big deal about it!
+Fashion-forward, without making a big deal about it!

-Oh yes, the emergence of Karan Johar in Hindi cinema is said to be the penny drop moment for topline brands to enter the industry.
+Oh yes, the emergence of Karan Johar in Hindi cinema is said to be the penny-drop moment for topline brands to enter the industry.
 That said, the gradual evolution of filmy fashion took a grinding enough halt at Kunal Kohli’s courtyard as he shot Hum Tum – one of the trendiest films of the decade.

 Rhea, an accomplished fashion designer, has a boutique in Paris, one of the most fashionable cities in the world.
-Styled by Manish Malhotra, the colours and cuts that she flaunts often take turns based on her state of mind.
-In happier times, Rhea is in bright, happy colours and her clothes often sport a good share of bling.
+Styled by Manish Malhotra, the shades and cuts that she flaunts often take turns based on her state of mind.
+In happier times, Rhea is in bright, happy colours and her clothes sport a good share of bling.
 She takes her wedding trousseau seriously and has it designed exclusively by eminent designer Malini Ramani.
 In her days of gloom, Rhea is seen wearing muted shades that – in her mother’s words – could help her vanish into the crowd.

 Karan’s attire was chiefly casual even though he could pull off a pair of boxers with as much aplomb as a three-piece suit.
-He sported bandanas, sweatshirts, long hair (the ‘Tom Cruise’ look, as he puts it) and occasional Indian wear to great effect.
-And, oh, Rani Mukerji’s interest in yellow shades is nothing new, by the way!
+He sported bandanas, sweatshirts, long hair (the ‘Tom Cruise’ look, as he puts it), and occasional Indian wear to great effect.
+And, oh, Rani Mukerji’s interest in yellow shades is nothing new, by the way.

 The comic strips that headlined a marketing blitzkrieg

-Additionally, Kohli’s decision to intersperse the premise with two signature mascots ‘Hum’ and ‘Tum’ successfully cut the film off a proportion of its melodramatic heft.
+Additionally, Kohli’s decision to intersperse the premise with two signature mascots ‘Hum’ and ‘Tum’ successfully cut the film off a proportion of its dramatic heft.
 Not to mention how these two characters earned Indian 2D animation (by Kathaa Animation) multitudes of respect and adulation from the industry and fans respectively.

 The film also had its intersectional frames designed as digital paintings, adding another layer of innovation in using art in a feature film.